miraclew/SipCommunicator/README.md

 SipCommunicator
 ===============

-SipCommunicator is a VOIP client
+SipCommunicator is a VOIP client implement with C#.